dkalenov/trading-bots-and-strategies/tradingview_screener/backtest/README.md

 The problem is data index

-Backtesting does not match real trades
+Backtesting does not match real trades (entrance data does not match)